wirebits/BlueQuack/README.md

 14. Press and release the `BOOT` button.
 15. Unplug and plug the `ESP32` on the PC/Laptop.
 16. Done! `BlueQuack` is ready.

-# ⚙️Setup `BlueQuack.ino`
-1. Download or Clone the Repository.
-2. Open the folder and then open `BlueQuack` folder and just double click on `BlueQuack.ino` file.
-   - It opens in Arduino IDE.
-3. Compile the code.
-4. Select the correct board from the `Tools` → `Board` → `esp32`.
-   - It is generally `NodeMCU-32S`.
-5. Select the correct port number of that board.
-6. Upload the code.
-   - Wait for sometime to upload.
-7. Done!

 # 📄Payload Files
 1. Open Notepad or any other text editor.